Deh-e Hallaj

-Deh-e Hallaj (ده حلاج, also Romanized as Deh-e Ḩallāj) is a village in Mazul Rural District, in the Central District of Nishapur County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 565, in 150 families.
+Deh-e Hallaj (ده حلاج) (Note: Also romanized as Deh-e Ḩallāj) is a village in Mazul Rural District of the Central District in Nishapur County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 565 in 150 households.
+The following census in 2011 counted 626 people in 199 households.
+The 2016 census measured the population of the village as 1,001 people in 308 households.